michaelpeters2/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/Clzj7Xs.png" alt="osTicket logo"/>
 </p>

-<h1>osTicket - Ticket Lifecycle: Intake Through Resolution</h1>
+<h1>osTicket - Ticket Lifecycle: Creating and Working Tickets</h1>
-This tutorial outlines the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the lifecycle of a ticket from its intake to resolution within the open-source help desk ticketing system osTicket.<br />